slavenf/sfl-library/README.md

 # Tests

-Directory `test` contains test programs for each container.
+Directory `test` contains test programs and allocators used for testing.
-I didn't write unit tests because this was easier for me.
+There is a Bash script `run-all-tests.sh` that build and run all test programs.
-Test programs are checked with `valgrind` tool.
+Each test programs is checked with `valgrind` tool.

 # License